happykhan/qualibact/docs/index.md

-# GenomeQC Results
+# QualiBact Results

-## What is GenomeQC?
+## What is QualiBact?
-GenomeQC is a set of thresholds assessing the quality of bacterial genome assemblies.
+QualiBact is a set of thresholds assessing the quality of bacterial genome assemblies.
 We have evaluated genomes based on various metrics to help researchers identify high-quality genomes for downstream analysis.
 This thresholds described here are implemented in [SpecCheck](https://github.com/happykhan/speccheck/).
-Source code for this process is available at [GenomeQC](https://github.com/happykhan/genomeqc).
+Source code for this process is available at [QualiBact](https://github.com/happykhan/qualibact).

 ## Quick Links
 - [📋 Methods](methods.md) - Detailed methodology and criteria